Life Skills Classroom | Special Education Resource Room

 - Discuss with your family and child to maximum extent possible.

-- Use the IEP process to develop appropriate goals and supports.
+- Use the IEP Transition Plan to develop appropriate goals and supports.

 Partial Programs and Pre-Determination

 In the past 10 years, here are some problems with Life Skills that I have encountered with schools and students.
 These are thought barriers, or rigid thinking that you may have to overcome in your IEP process.
 Ideas such as:

 - Life skills is ONLY for students with Down Syndrome or intellectual disabilities.